xingyaoww/mint-bench/docs/CONFIG.md

-# How to configure MINT to evaluate your LLM
+# :paperclip: How to configure MINT to evaluate your LLM

 ## Add an evaluated LLM